Chava Flores: El Álbum de Oro de la Canción

 In 1946, he had to close his shirt store.
 With his colleagues in the hardware store, Flores began his work in a printing press; In the beginning, things worked in a regular way but, the press began to improve in 1949 when it published the magazine El Álbum de Oro de la Canción (The Golden Album of Songs).

 First songs

 Flores debuted with the song "Dos Horas de Balazos".
 To this song he added "La tertulia", both were recorded by RCA Victor in 1952.
 He acted in the tents and cabarets of the city, and gained fame in the rest of the country, in Latin America and in the United States.
 By 1976, he had already recorded seven full-length albums, and owned the label Ageleste.

 Moving to Morelia and death

 In 1983, he moved to the city of Morelia, Michoacán, where he had a television program.
-The following year, he was rushed to Mexico City, and died a few days later.
+He died on 5 August 1987 and was buried in Mexico City's Panteón Jardín.

 Tribute

-On January 14, 2017, Google celebrated his 97th birthday with a Google Doodle.
+On 14 January 2017, Google celebrated his 97th birthday with a Google Doodle.